Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: The Proposed MPC Scheme

 \subsection{Domain Expansion}

-We introduce domain expansion in which the domain boundaries $\alpha$ and $\beta$ are updated.
+We now introduce domain expansion in which the domain boundaries $\alpha$ and $\beta$ are updated.
 In practice, due to behavior deviation and sensor noise, the initial setting of $\alpha$ and $\beta$ may become inaccurate.
 If behavior scores from the legitimate user keep falling in the slack domain, it may indicate that the legitimate domain is too small and needs to be expanded to reduce false rejects.
 Similarly, the illegitimate domain may need to be expanded to reduce false accepts.
 Authentication accuracy is improved as a result.
 As shown in Fig. \ref{fig:dj}, the original legitimate and illegitimate domains are [0, $\alpha$] and [$\beta$, 1], respectively.
 The new domains become [0, $\alpha'$] and [$\beta'$, 1] after expansion.
 In addition, authentication delay is reduced since less privilege movement is needed and the system can make decisions more quickly.
 In a given dataset, it is straightforward to find out whether the behavior scores that keep falling in the slack domain belong to the legitimate user.
-In reality however, it is difficult for the system to know in which case the second-factor authentication (password input for our discussion) is needed to provide feedback, as previously mentioned.
-We assume that the legitimate user will input the correct password and illegitimate users will input wrong passwords.
+In reality, however, it is difficult for the system to know in which case the second-factor authentication (PIN input for our discussion) is needed to provide feedback, as previously mentioned.
+We assume that the legitimate user will have a large chance to input a correct password at the beginning of usage.
+Similarly, we assume that the illegitimate user will also have a large chance to input incorrect password at the beginning of usage.
+Although the illegitimate user can guess passwords, after several unsuccessful tries the chance that the illegitimate user being locked out is increased exponentially due to illegitimate domain expansion.

 We model domain expansion by applying physical laws that describe the motion of bodies under the influence of a system of forces.
 Specifically, the expansion $S$ in time $t$ is defined as:

 where $a$ denotes the acceleration of the expansion, $t$ denotes the number of time windows or authentication cycles, $v_0$ denotes the initial velocity of the expansion, and $\hat{a}$ is the resistance that slows down or stops the expansion.
 Every time the user inputs the correct password and the behavior score is outside of the legitimate domain, the system will expand the legitimate domain to contain the behavior score where the expansion is proportional to the distance between the behavior score and legitimate domain ($\epsilon-\alpha$).
 However, if the system observes frequent password input, it is an indication that the current machine learning model in the IA scheme is no longer suitable and needs to be retrained \cite{p67}.